-In content operation, we often encounter such needs: on an article list page or a special topic page, it is necessary to display the summary content of the articles.These articles are usually written using a Markdown editor, and the content may contain images, links, bold text, and other rich HTML structures.If it is only simple truncation of the HTML string rendered by Markdown, it often destroys the original tag structure, causing the page layout to become chaotic, even resulting in unclosed tags, which seriously affects the user experience.
+In content operation, we often encounter such needs: on a list page of articles or a special topic page, it is necessary to display the abstract content of the articles.These articles are usually written using a Markdown editor, which may contain images, links, bold text, and other rich HTML structures.If simply truncating the HTML string rendered by Markdown, it will often destroy the original tag structure, causing the page layout to become chaotic, even appearing unclosed tags, which seriously affects the user experience.

-For example, to get the rendered article content, we can use it like this:{% archiveDetail articleContent with name="Content" render=true %}
+For example, we can use it like this to get the rendered article content:{% archiveDetail articleContent with name="Content" render=true %}

-These two filters are crucial for extracting HTML content without destroying the tag structure.
+These filters are the key to extracting HTML content without damaging the tag structure.

-Practical Exercise: Extract HTML content rendered from Markdown.
+Practice exercise: Extract the HTML content rendered by Markdown.

-The article list page is being built, and each article needs to display a summary of about 150 characters, and the original Markdown styles such as bold and italic should be preserved.
+Assuming we are building a list page of articles, each article needs to display a summary of about 150 characters, and we hope to retain the original HTML styles such as bold and italic in the Markdown summary.

 In our template file, you can write it like this: